taoky/M.A.R.S./README.md

 M.A.R.S
 ======

+The code in this repository is a modified fork:

+- Fixed compile warnings
+- Added ASAN support
+- Processed through clang-tidy and clang-format
+- Modified some raw pointers to smart pointers, to avoid memory leaks

+Bugs might still exist -- build with ASAN and play to find them.

+---

 **M.A.R.S. - a ridiculous shooter** is a 2D space shooter with awesome visual effects and attractive physics.
 Players can battle each other or computer controlled enemies in exciting game modes.

 Feel free to visit its **homepage** at http://mars-game.sourceforge.net/